Published 09 April 2020

 A hallmark of the virus?

-“In China, it was obvious there was a clear difference in mortality between men and women with COVID-19” says Antonella, who is the Global Lead for Alzheimer's Disease Partnership at Roche.
+“In China, it was obvious there was a clear difference in mortality between men and women with COVID-19” says Antonella, who is the co-founder and CEO of the Women’s Brain Project.
 “Then it got confirmed in Italy, and unfortunately in Spain, in Germany, and even here in Switzerland, where data pointed to the same type of result.”

 The majority of healthcare workers responding to the coronavirus crisis around the globe are women, figures show.
 “So you would have expected more mortality in women,” Antonella points out.
 “But no, even though they have higher exposure than men to infection, data show that women are dying less from the disease.”